Social Media Policies: Mis/Disinformation, Threats, and Harassment

 Manipulated Media

-Snapchat prohibits “manipulating content for false or misleading purposes” including to interfere with elections or impersonate a public official.
-This policy applies to AI-generated content as well as selective editing to make it appear as though someone did or said something they did not.
+Snap prohibits “manipulating content for false or misleading purposes” including to interfere with elections or impersonate a public official.
+This policy applies to AI-generated content as well as selective editing.

 Ad Requirements

-Snapchat applies the same Community Guidelines to political ads as to user generated content.
+Snap applies the same Community Guidelines to political ads as to user-generated content.
 Political ads are subject to fact-checking and must include a ‘paid for by’ disclosure.

 Threats/Harassment

-Snapchat prohibits threats and harassment, including against public figures.
+Snap prohibits threats and harassment, including against public figures.
 This includes “expressing support for violence, or encouraging violence against anyone.”
-Snapchat’s anti-bullying policy bans “attempts to embarrass or humiliate someone, wishing harm upon someone, sexual harassment, and invasions of privacy.”
+Snap’s anti-bullying policy bans “attempts to embarrass or humiliate someone, wishing harm upon someone, sexual harassment, and invasions of privacy.”

 Doxing

-Snapchat’s anti-harassment policy prohibits sharing someone’s private information “without their knowledge and consent or for the purpose of harassment.”
+Snap’s anti-harassment policy includes a prohibition on sharing someone’s private information “without their knowledge and consent or for the purpose of harassment.”

 Mis/Disinformation